 One of the biggest challenges facing electric vehicles is widespread adoption.

 Transportation is responsible for almost 30% of total greenhouse gas emissions in the United States, and electric vehicles stand to dramatically reduce that figure if we adopt them to a great degree.
 A study conducted in 2015 showed that electric vehicles cut greenhouse gas emissions by nearly half when compared to gas-powered vehicles.

 Charging times for EV batteries: Charging times for electric vehicles vary.
 Quick-charge capabilities like those in the new Tesla Model S provide 200 miles of distance in a quick 15-minute charge.
 Less advanced charging systems leave users waiting hours for the same output.

 If widespread adoption is the goal, charging times for market-leading electric vehicles will need to align.
 But wider adoption might mean longer lines at charging stations.

 Charging stations: Go to almost any corner in any town in North America, and you’re likely to find a gas station.
 The same can’t be said for electric vehicle charging stations.

-Tesla’s Supercharger stations and similar pump-like spots are popping up here and there, but they’re not nearly as prevalent as they need to be for widespread adoption.
+Tesla’s Supercharger stations and similar pump-like spots are popping up here and there, but they’re not nearly as prevalent as they need to be for widespread adoption of electric power.